CSU-LishenZhang/diPaRIS/README.md

 In the function `main`, you can set the *storage path* for trained diPaRIS models.
 The default path is under the working directory.
 Adjust this path in the `model.save`, `os.path.exists`, and `model.load_weights` functions as needed for your data setup.
 This ensures that your model can be saved and loaded correctly.

 In the function `main`, you can set the *dataset name* for diPaRIS.
 The default dataset is `AKAP1-HepG2`.
 Adjust this name as needed for your data setup.
 You can also prepare the dataset yourself.
 The data required for diPaRIS prediction is illustrated in `/AKAP1-HepG2`.

+## License

+Copyright (C) 2020 Jianxin Wang(jxwang@mail.csu.edu.cn)

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, see <http://www.gnu.org/licenses/>.

+Jianxin Wang(jxwang@mail.csu.edu.cn), School of Information Science and Engineering, Central South University, ChangSha, CHINA, 410083

 ## Thank you and enjoy the tool!